 Atlanta Fantasy Con is not to be confused with Atlanta Fantasy Fair or Dragon Con.
 It was a short lived (only one year if I recall) con in Atlanta, GA.
 Moorcock was a visitor.
 I first heard Vetran of the Psychic Wars during this set and went out and bought Fire of Unknown Origin the next day!

-Starfire Swords in Atlanta presented Moorcock with a black blade replica of Strombringer on stage.
+Starfire Swords in Atlanta presented Moorcock with a black blade replica of Stormbringer on stage.

 Ralph